cdsittampalam/documentation/docs/Configure Account.md

 ## Current Version Features

-Currently, you can:
+Currently, you can view the following details:

-*   view account details.
+*   account information.
-*   check Qredo user permissions.
+*   Qredo user permissions.
-*   view current individual plan and enterprise plan details (available in future versions).
+*   individual and enterprise plans
-*   find out details of the Partner API.
+*   Partner API.
+*   legal agreement.

-*   view, copy and download the legal agreement.
+You can also copy and download the legal agreement.

 ## Future Version Features